Virginia Tech® home

 • Neural and autonomic bases of social dysfunction in ASD

 The Technology Core area will promote research to identify requirements and establish guidelines that will help us to understand how to effectively integrate neurotechnology, devices and applications within an ASD specific framework.
 Designing and deploying information and communication technology into physical artifacts and systems provides capacities that can change how technology systems behave and how people use them.
 However, there is a divide, a gap, between what we can support with our technology and what is needed for people to effectively use technology systems to promote social interactions.
-Little is known about how this socio-technical gap manifests in information-rich physical spaces, especially for atypical populations such as ASD population.
+Little is known about how this socio-technical gap manifests in information-rich physical spaces, especially for the ASD population.
 Further, recent advances in medical technology, especially medical imaging and neurotechnology (from deep brain stimulator, nerve stimulation to neurofeedback), keep on improving our understanding of brain activity in response to external stimulus.
-The proliferation of commodity mobile devices, sensors and apps provides a great opportunity to make diagnostics, intervention and treatment more accessible and affordable and help people with ASD deal with the challenges of everyday social interactions.
+The proliferation of commodity mobile devices, sensors and apps provides a great opportunity to make diagnostics, intervention, and supports more accessible and affordable.

 Area Director: Denis Gracanin, Ph.D.
 Department of Computer Science